rsdk1/finacplus-assignment/README.md

    - `chrome`
    - `edge`
    - `firefox`
-5. Input email for receiving reports:
+5. Input email for receiving reports
 6. Click **Run workflow** to start the execution

 ---